apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 Alternatively executing `go get github.com/apache/beam/sdks/v2/go/pkg/beam` will download it to the local module cache immeadiately, and add it to your `go.mod` file.

 Existing users of the experimental Go SDK need to update to new `v2` import paths to start using the latest versions of the SDK.
-This is can be done by adding `v2` to the import paths, changing `github.com/apache/beam/sdks/go/`... to `github.com/apache/beam/sdks/v2/go/`... where applicable, and then running `go mod tidy`.
+This can be done by adding `v2` to the import paths, changing `github.com/apache/beam/sdks/go/`... to `github.com/apache/beam/sdks/v2/go/`... where applicable, and then running `go mod tidy`.

 Further documentation on using the SDK is available in the [Beam Programming Guide](/documentation/programming-guide/), and in the package [Go Doc](https://pkg.go.dev/github.com/apache/beam/sdks/v2/go/pkg/beam).